simo026q/FluentSortingDotNet/README.md

 }
 ```

+### Custom Query Builder

+To create a custom query builder, implement the `ISortQueryBuilder` interface along with a `ISortQueryBuilderFactory` that creates the query builder.
+This will rarely be needed since the default query builder is very efficient.
+Be default the `DefaultSortQueryBuilderFactory<T>` is used to create dynamic queries and the `ExpressionSortQueryBuilder<T>` is used to create precompiled queries for the default sort parameters.

 ## Performance

 The library is designed to be fast and memory efficient.
 The area that is yet to be optimized is the reflection used to call all the `OrderBy` methods.